Alisafa60/airo-wave/README.md

 <img src="./readme/title9.svg"/>

-Unit testing was performed using supertest, which is a versatile Node.js library for API testing, designed for Express applications.
-It simplifies the simulation of HTTP requests and excels in integration testing scenarios.
-With a readable syntax, async/await support, supertest is an effective choice for ensuring the reliability and functionality of your API endpoints.
+Unit testing was performed using supertest, a Node.js library for API testing, designed for Express applications.
+It simplifies the simulation of HTTP requests and excels in integration testing scenarios. it is an effective choice for ensuring the reliability and functionality of your API endpoints.
 Below are examples of testing scenarious using this library.

 | Upload a photo           | Upload a photo fail        | Register                     |